robertmuth/Cwerg/FE/Docs/tutorial.md

 # Cwerg Language Overview

 Cwerg tries to find the right balance between language expressiveness and compiler implementation complexity.
 The hope is to reach a sweet spot above what C gives us today:
 A small language that can be maintained by a single person and which is convenient for writing system software like operating systems and compilers.
+As with C, all control flow and all memory allocation is explicit.

+Discouraged practices are possible but require explicit overrides, e.g.: uninitialized variables, global visibility, mutability, unchecked array accesses, untagged unions, ...

 Since small is subjective we have set a complexity budget of about 10kLOC for a compiler frontend with basic optimizations (there is a comparable complexity budget for the backend).

- Cwerg is also meant to be a fast language enabling whole program compilation.
-We target a compilation speed of at least a million lines per second.
+ Cwerg is also meant to be a fast language focussing on whole program compilation.
+We target a compilation speed of at least a million lines per second and up to 10 million line programs.

 ## Highlights